The Object of My Affection-1998

 It’s a truthful film that showcases the power of friendship.

-This heightens in severity when he becomes smitten with the ex-girlfriend (Elisabeth Shue) of the lead bully, Zabka (Johnny Lawrence) who vows revenge on Daniel.
+This heightens in severity when he becomes smitten with the ex-girlfriend (Elisabeth Shue) of the lead bully, Zabka (Johnny Lawrence), who vows revenge on Daniel.

 Fortunately, Daniel befriends Mr. Miyagi (Noriyuki “Pat” Morita), a kindly repairman who is a martial arts master himself.
 Miyagi takes Daniel under his wing, training him in a more compassionate form of karate, and prepares him to compete against the brutal Cobra Kai.

-The Karate Kid is very sweet but never too saccharin-laced and is easy to compare to Rocky (1976).
+The Karate Kid is very sweet but never too saccharin-laced, and is easy to compare to Rocky (1976).

-In a clear example of manipulation and copycatting, Robert Mark Kamen, who wrote the screenplay, was instructed to write something similar to Rocky which won the Academy Award for Best Picture.
+In a clear example of manipulation and copycatting, Robert Mark Kamen, who wrote the screenplay, was instructed to write something similar to Rocky, which won the Academy Award for Best Picture.

 Avildsen also directed that critically acclaimed film.

 The result is Rocky-lite.
-The Karate Kid would be a great warm-up film before the headliner Rocky takes the screen.
+The Karate Kid would be a great warm-up film before the headliner, Rocky, takes the screen.

 Macchio surprisingly carries the film.
-Handsome and charismatic, he also represents to the audience anyone who has ever felt like an outsider or different from everyone else.
+Handsome and charismatic, he also represents anyone who has ever felt like an outsider or different from everyone else.
 He’s the boy next door but with an ethnic overtone.
-He is clearly different and therefore unliked by some.

-The elements that don’t work as well are the traditional love triangle, hardly a triangle because one of the three is the villain and the stereotypical nature of the bully gang.
+The elements that don’t work as well are the traditional love triangle, hardly a triangle because one of the three is the villain, and the stereotypical nature of the bully gang.

-Shue plays her part well but the romance between Ali and Daniel is the supporting act to the fight scenes which inevitably show up mostly towards the end of the film.
+Shue plays her part well, but the romance between Ali and Daniel is the supporting act to the fight scenes, which inevitably show up mostly towards the end of the film.

 Though he is soundly defeated, he learns a lesson from Daniel and comes to respect him.
 So, he repents.